Mammogram shows Mass: Characteristics of a Mass

 A mammogram is an X-ray of the breast.
-If anything curious is revealed, usually appearing as a ‘shadow‘ of some kind, the next thing is probably an ultrasound, and also a careful clinical exam.
+If anything curious shows on mammogram, usually appearing as a ‘shadow‘ of some kind, the next step is probably an ultrasound.
+Medics will also perform a careful clinical exam.

 So, there are typical steps that radiologists usually recommend when a mammogram shows a possible ‘mass’.
 The radiologist might arrange for magnified mammogram views to look for microcalcifications.

 Ultrasound is usually used, along with physical exam, to confirm an actual mass.
 If there is no confirmed mass, it might be called a ‘pseudo-mass‘,or a ‘composite shadow from overlapping structures’, and no further evaluation is necessary.

 What does it mean if you have a ‘cyst’?

 Cysts often form in the lobule from a distended acini.
 Most breast cysts are the result of fibroadenoma or breast fibrocystic disease, which are completely benign.

 Simple breast cysts may also show rim-like calcifications.
 On the ultrasound a cyst will be anechoic featuring smooth, well defined walls.
 Ultrasounds are up to 100% accurate in determining simple breast cysts, unless there are particles of some kind floating in the fluid.
 A simple cyst is considered BIRADS category 2.

-Clustered Microcysts and Complicated Cyst
+Mammogram shows Mass: Clustered Microcysts and Complicated Cyst

 These tiny foci have very thin septations between them ( less than 0.5 mm).
 The radiologist will be looking to differentiate potentially complicated cysts from apocrine metaplasia, or other more common fibrocystic changes.

-A ‘complicated’ cyst is curious term based on the ‘complicated‘ ultrasound appearance.
+A ‘complicated’ cyst is a curious term based on the ‘complicated‘ ultrasound appearance.
 What makes it complicated is that something besides pus or blood may be responsible for the small echoes on the ultrasound.
 The cause of the echoes could be increased fluid levels, floating debris, or swirling echogenic foci (particles).
 Aspirated fluid samples will typically appear green, yellow, or milky-clear.

 Palpable complicated cysts and clustered microcysts are considered BIRADS category 4.

-Complex cystic mass
+Mass on Mammogram: Complex cystic mass

 Sometimes the differences between cystic lesions are subtle and vague.
 Quite recently, the term ‘complicated’ cystic mass and ‘complex’ cystic mass, were separated, even though semantically they mean just about the same thing.

 Additional projections from other angles attempt to confirm that the shadow was not just incidental.
 Sometimes the opacity is seen on two views, but lacks the convex-outward borders that are typical of a true mass, and this situation is still termed ‘asymmetric density.’

-There are different types of asymmetry; global, focal, and developing, and the chances of malignancy, though low, tend to increase if there are new developments from previous mammograms, and if the lesion is or become palpable.
+There are different types of asymmetry; global, focal, and developing, and the chances of malignancy, though low, tend to increase if there are new developments from previous mammograms, and if the lesion is, or becomes, palpable.

 However, if something is palpable, the possibility for malignancy is as high as 10%, and the lesion will require further evaluation.
-Now, if the lesion appears to be a solid mass, or has suspicious microcalcifications, or an architectural distortion, then a biopsy will be required.
+Now, if the lesion appears to be a solid mass, or has suspicious microcalcifications, or an architectural distortion, then a biopsy will be necessary.

 Differential Diagnosis for a solitary, well-circumscribed mass